Pond Liners Guide by Biologists

 The seal of a pond or lake is similar to the foundation of a building; what happens here affects everything above the liner or seal.
 Most people think a pond liner has but one function: to hold the water in the pond.
 In reality, there are other important functions that help keep water clean.
 We do not need to get into the science of sediment chemistry here since the intent of this discussion is simply to help people decide what method to utilize to seal their pond.

-Why would you want to consider what Biologists think of pond liners?
-We design ponds and lakes everyday and just as important, we do not sell pond liners.
-That sets us apart from most people in the pond and lake industry.
-Our job is to develop the best man-made aquatic habitat you've ever seen, it isn't to sell any products.
+As Aquatic Biologists we design ponds and lakes everyday.
+Since we do not market pond liners we offer this guide in the public's interest.
+This sets us apart from most people in the pond and lake industry.
+Our profession is to develop the best man-made aquatic habitat; it isn't to sell any products.

 Different pond liners for different ponds